Pistol Dueling, Its Etiquette and Rules

 Duels of the seventeenth and eighteenth century were conducted primarily with swords, although by the late eighteenth century they were fought with pistols.
 Fortunately, pistol dueling fell out of fashion by the mid-nineteenth century.
 However, prior to its demise a “Royal Code of Honor” existed and was adhered to by dueling Principals and Seconds.
 The code stated, “No duel can be considered justifiable, which can be declined with honor, therefore, an appeal to arms should always be the last resource.”

-This meant that great lengths were taken to avoid duels.
+This meant that great lengths were taken to avoid pistol dueling.
 For instance, if a gentleman experienced violence or abusive treatment, he was to seek redress for the abuse or assault through the Courts of Law.
 Or if a the challenged party refused to provide satisfaction, then a notification in a public journal was to be considered more “creditable” than personal violence.
 Additionally, every apology proposed was to be dignified and every attempt made to avoid further or unnecessary degradation of an adversary was to occur.

 - No duels were to be fought on Sunday, on a day of a Festival, or near a place of public worship.